 - How much experience does the surgeon have repairing tricuspid valves?

 - What types of side effects can I expect from treatment?

-- Will I need surgery on the valve again in the future?
+- Will I need valve-repair surgery again in the future?

 - Are there any alternatives to the primary approach that you're suggesting?